 Annual emissions fees are typically based on the mass of pollutants emitted from the facility over the course of the year.
-Fees set under Part 71 programs by the Federal EPA are currently approximately \$55 per ton and are adjusted annually for inflation but can vary at the State and local level.
+Fees set under Part 71 programs by the Federal EPA are currently at a presumptive minimum of \$63.69 per ton (between 1 September 2024 and 31 August 2025) and are adjusted annually for inflation but can vary at the State and local level.
 Installation environmental management flight personnel must ensure that the necessary funds are planned and programmed annually to cover any anticipated permit application or emissions fees which must be paid to their regulatory agency.